 Click here for a full guide to Upper King restaurants and bars, including links to their menus and reservations.

 Be sure also to explore the retail shops and art galleries along King Street.
 While other areas of town have become populated by national and regional chains, Upper King remains home to mostly local businesses.
 In addition to shopping and dining, Upper King has plenty of landmarks to entertain you.

-- Marion Square: Once a military training ground for the Citadel, it now hosts the Saturday Farmers Market along with festivals including Charleston Fashion Week, Southeastern Wildlife Festival, Charleston Wine & Food Festival, Piccolo Spoleto art show and the annual city Christmas tree lighting.
+- Marion Square: Once a military training ground for the Citadel, it now hosts the Saturday Farmers Market along with festivals including Charleston Fashion Week, Southeastern Wildlife Expo, Charleston Wine & Food Festival, Piccolo Spoleto art show, and the annual city Christmas tree lighting.

 - Francis Marion Hotel: This 12-story building was built in 1925.
 At the time, it was the largest and grandest hotel in the Carolinas.
 It underwent an award-winning restoration in 1996 to fully modernize it.
 A coffee shop and restaurant occupy its street level.

 - William Aiken House: this 1810 National Historic Landmark is now a sought-after wedding and event venue.